ansible/dispatcherd/README.md

 This method does not take any args or kwargs, but if it did, you would pass those directly as in, `.delay(*args, **kwargs)`.

-The following code will submit `print_hello` to run in the background dispatcher service.
+The following code will submit `print_hello` to run in the background dispatcherd service.

 ```python
 from test_methods import print_hello